Zimbra-Community/pgp-zimlet/README.md

 ### About private key security

 When you generate a private key with this zimlet or copy-paste it when signing or decrypting, it is NOT being send to the server and it is NOT stored on the server.
-Since version 1.2.0 you are able to store your private key and passphrase on the server in the Manage Keys.
+Since version 1.2.0 you are able to store your private key and passphrase on the server in the Manage Keys window.
 You are discouraged to do this, but the option has been added after numerous requests.

 ========================================================================